EditVR/editvr-frontend/.emdaer/README.emdaer.md

  - In this repository's root folder, run: `yarn`.
  - To start the dev server, run: `yarn start`.

+## Configuration
+In the `./src/config` folder, you will see `production.json` and `development.json` files.
+These contain configuration for editvr-frontend, feel free to adjust as needed.

 ## Testing
 This project makes use of Jest and Enzyme.
 Test files should be located in the same directory as the component the test file is testing, or in the `__test__` directory.